How to become a soldier: Naomi's story

 I knew I was either going to be a firefighter, a police officer or a soldier, but I’m not really a big fan of fires or small spaces.
 I was a police officer and I left to come here – I wanted a new challenge.
 I had no expectations at all before I joined.
 Part of what drew me in was the idea of wanting to be at peak fitness.

 Phase 1 training was a bit of a shock, but it's always been fun.
 Sometimes you get tired but you have so many people around you and you’re all going through it at the same time, so it brings you all together.
 The first three months is soldier training, then in Phase 2 you focus on your specific trade.

 I’d tell everyone to give it a go.
 The first three months is only three months of your life.
 It’s not for everyone, but if you like it...then you’ve just found the best career there is

 It’s a good feeling when you push yourself.

-What to expect if you want to be a soldier
+What to expect if you want to become a soldier

 Soldiers take part in peacekeeping missions, supporting humanitarian efforts or fighting in combat zones around the world.

 Soldier salary: You will earn £15,671 in basic training, rising to £20,000 as a starting salary after training.
 This can increase with time and promotion up to £35,150 per year as a sergeant.

 - Recruits (in basic training): £15,671 a year

 - Private: £20,000 a year